Key events in Kashmir since British rule ended in 1947

 - Feb.
 14, 2019: A car bombing of a paramilitary convoy in Indian-controlled Kashmir kills 40 Indian soldiers.
 Militant group Jaish-e-Mohammed, headquartered in Pakistan, claims responsibility.
 India blames Pakistan and promises a “crushing response.”

 - Aug.
-5, 2019: The Indian central government changes part of the Indian Constitution and downgrades Jammu and Kashmir from one state to two territories.
+5-6, 2019: India’s central government changes part of the Indian Constitution and downgrades Jammu and Kashmir from one state to two territories.
 The changes eliminate Kashmir’s right to its own constitution, limit its decision-making power, and allow non-Kashmiri Indians to settle there.

+- Aug.
+8, 2019: Indian Prime Minister Narendra Modi says his government acted to free Kashmir from “terrorism and separatism.”

 Sign up for Daily Newsletters